Build planning

 It can become borderline when runtime overhead, context length, larger model files, extensions, or future workload growth reduce usable headroom.
 Cloud testing can help validate uncertain workloads before local hardware commitment.

-What makes a 16GB plan different from a starter plan?
+What makes a 16GB local AI plan different from a starter build?

-Compare source-backed VRAM, memory, power, and runtime notes first, then validate the workload before narrowing the hardware plan.
+Compare source-backed VRAM, memory type, memory bus, power class, exact-variant constraints, and runtime notes first, then validate the workload before narrowing the local hardware plan.

 NEXT STEP